marcoklein/noteberry/packages/codemirror-block-editor/README.md

 ```

 > Currently, the testing approach is very basic.
 Parcel builds `*.test.ts` files and karma picks up build files to run tests.
 Therefore, there is no direct mapping to the TypeScript source.
 This is due to the complicated setup with ESM modules.

+> Additionally, it is not possible to omit the package.json main field in the parcel CLI.
+As a fix to build tests the package.json is renamed to package.json.tmp for the build.
+See [here](https://parceljs.org/getting-started/library/) for more information.

 ## Approach